EmmanuelSHYIRAMBERE/TaskforcePro2.0/README.md

-# TaskforcePro2.0 - Personal Wallet Management System
+# TaskforcePro2.0 - Wallet Web Application

 <a name="readme-top"></a>